|search engine by freefind|

 Video is easy if you follow some fundamental, universal rules for capturing good video.

 a.
 Perhaps you have noticed on the news cell phone videos uploaded that are basically useless.
 Many of these videos were shot under duress, but all, almost without exception, were moved around so much, the video is virtually unwatchable.

 As camcorders and phones get smaller and lighter, this becomes a major problem, after all, a video is not a still picture.
-There are a number of apps available to smooth out shaky video, but it is always preferable to keep the camera as stable as possible while shooting.
-With a cell phone or any other light weight camcorder, this is only possible by leaning against a wall, resting on a car or table.
+There are a number of apps available to smooth out shaky video, but it is always preferable to keep the camera as stable as possible while shooting even if it has built-in shake reduction.
+With a cell phone or any other light weight camcorder, this is only possible by leaning against a wall, resting on a car or table or other stable support.

 b.
 Rule number two; always move slowly and deliberately when shooting.
 There is nothing much more disturbing than rapid panning or zooming in and out continually.